The Stevens Investment

 • Demonstrate a family income of $75,000 or less per year with assets that fall within the typical range for that income level.

-Note: After submitting the CSS Profile and FAFSA by the application round deadline, a student may be selected for institutional verification to confirm their and their family’s income and assets.
-To complete this process, the student must submit all required documents demonstrating eligibility by the deadline provided.
-Students will be notified of their verification selection, how to submit the required documents and the deadline to submit the required documents via email from the Office of Financial Aid.
+• Submit additional documentation as requested by the Office of Financial Aid by communicated deadlines.
+Students will be notified of their verification selection, how to submit the required documents and the deadline to submit the required documents via email from the Office of Financial Aid or a financial verification partner.

 What happens if a student does not complete the CSS Profile and FAFSA by the financial aid deadline for their application round?